PaponAhasan/Competitive-Programming/stacks.md

+# stacks
 ```
 Stacks are dynamic data structures.
 Which follows the Last In First Out (LIFO).
 The last item to be inserted into a stack is the first one to be deleted from it.

 Features of stacks :

-Dynamic data structures
+* Dynamic data structures
-Do not have a fixed size
+* Do not have a fixed size
-Do not consume a fixed amount of memory
+* Do not consume a fixed amount of memory
-Size of stack changes with each push() and pop() operation.
+* Size of stack changes with each push() and pop() operation.
 Each push() and pop() operation increases and decreases the size of the stack by 1.

 Elements can be inserted or deleted only from one end of the stack i.e. from the top().
 The element at the top is called the top() element.
 The operations of inserting and
 deleting elements are called push() and pop().
 When the top element of a stack is deleted, if the stack remains non-empty.